 Miller’s play is about a man who returns from an unsuccessful business trip to find his two adult sons living at the family home.
 Business has been tough for Willy as of late, and its takes its toll on the 69-year-old, who drifts in and out of daydreams and hallucinations throughout the play.

 Directed by Marianne Elliott, whose recent triumphant production of Company in the West End opened to universally positive reviews and Miranda Cromwell as co-director, the play will be led by Wendell Pierce as Willy Loman, and Sharon D Clarke as Linda Loman.

 Wendell Pierce is an actor known for his roles in TV series such as Suits and The Wire.
 On stage, he has appeared in plays such as Brothers from the Bottom, Queenie, The Piano Lesson, Serious Money and The Boys of Winter.
 He also produces theatre, taking Bruce Norris’ 2010 play Clybourne Park to Broadway where it was nominated for four Tony Awards.

 Sharon D Clarke is an Olivier Award-winning actress known for her roles as Killer Queen in We Will Rock You, and Oda Mae Brown in Ghost the Musical.
-Recently, she won the Olivier Award for best actress in a musical for her lead performance in Caroline, or Change at the Playhouse Theatre, following previous engagements in Chichester and the Hampstead Theatre and in the West End has been lauded by audiences and critics alike.
-She won an Olivier Award for her role in The Amen Corner at the National Theatre in 2014.
+Recently, she won the Olivier Award for best actress in a musical for her lead performance in Caroline, or Change at the Playhouse Theatre, following previous engagements in Chichester and the Hampstead Theatre.
+She has also won an Olivier Award for her role in The Amen Corner at the National Theatre in 2014.

 Death of a Salesman premiered at the Morosco Theatre in 1949, winning the Tony Award for best play as well as the Pulitzer Prize for Drama.
 It’s been revived on Broadway four times, thrice winning the Tony for best revival.
 It was last seen in the West End at the Noel Coward Theatre directed by Gregory Doran in May 2015.